thecodechemist99/borgsnap/README.md

 repository.*

 *COMPRESS default in sample.conf is zstd*

+BASEDIR will configure BORG_BASE_DIR option, this will move the cache/config folders.
+Added for unRAID where root home folder is not persistent.
+If unset, BORG_BASE_DIR will default to $HOME

 *set -e was removed, this fork of borgsnap will continue running if a command fails*